KJulle/youbot_manuals/Using_youbot.md

 $ roslaunch youbot_driver_ros_interface youbot_driver.launch
 ```

-Now your robot has been set up so you can continue
+Now your robot has been set up so you can continue with chapter 4 and 5.

 ---

 ## 4 Driving the robot

-**NB!
-If you're using the real youBot and the robot is on the table, make sure it is on a platform so it can't actually move.**
+### `NB!
+IF YOU ARE USING THE REAL YOUBOT AND THE ROBOT IS ON THE TABLE, MAKE SURE IT IS ON A PLATFORM SO IT CANNOT ACTUALLY MOVE!`

 To control the robot, run keyboard_teleop.
 If you are using the real youBot, run this in the terminal window where you set your ROS master in.